microsoft/cordova-plugin-code-push/README.md

 codePush.notifyApplicationReady(notifySucceeded, notifyFailed);
 ```
 Notifies the plugin that the update operation succeeded.
-Calling this function is required if a rollbackTimeout parameter is passed to your ```LocalPackage.apply``` call.
+Calling this function is required if a rollbackTimeout parameter is passed to your ```LocalPackage.install``` call.
 If automatic rollback was not used, calling this function is not required and will result in a noop.
 - __notifySucceeded__: Optional callback invoked if the plugin was successfully notified.
 - __notifyFailed__: Optional callback invoked in case of an error during notifying the plugin.